Our Nutrition Improvement (PDF 8.55 MB)

 Future Foods is our plan to help people transition towards healthier diets and reduce the environmental impact of the food chain.

-Through Future Foods, we are continuously improving our entire portfolio.
-We do this based on science and delivering it through our brands with purpose as well as partnerships.
+Through Future Foods, we are continuously improving our Nutrition and Ice Cream portfolios.
+Our approach is based on science and is delivered through our brands as well as partnerships.

-To help fix our broken food system, serve consumers and grow our business sustainably at the same time, is crucial.
-Our teams draw on insights from consumers, plus the best and brightest thinking from specialists inside and outside Unilever, to develop food and beverage products that enable people to choose healthier diets for themselves and the planet.
+To help fix our broken food system, serve consumers and grow our business sustainably at the same time, innovation is crucial.
+Our teams draw on insights from consumers, plus the best and brightest thinking from specialists inside and outside Unilever, to develop products that enable people to choose healthier diets for themselves and the planet.

 Our Future Foods strategy and our approach to innovation are based on the latest scientific understanding of the role of nutrition for good health and wellbeing.

 We use this science to develop great-tasting products that meet the nutritional needs of our consumers and that deliver their health and wellbeing needs.
-We also use science to underpin all our nutrition commitments, claims and communications, and to help ensure that external guidelines, regulations and policies are based on the best science.
+Science also underpins our nutrition claims, commitments and communications, as well as our guidelines and policies.

-From topics like plant-based foods, sustainable nutrition and the , to mental wellbeing, life stages, behaviour change and precision nutrition, we stay on top of the latest scientific evidence.
-We share our findings through peer-reviewed and presentations at scientific conferences.
+From plant-based foods, sustainable nutrition and the gut microbiome, to mental wellbeing, life stages, behaviour change and precision nutrition, we stay on top of the latest scientific evidence.
+We share our findings through peer-reviewed publications (PDF 382.44 KB) and presentations at scientific conferences.

-Science and dietary guidance underpin our Unilever Nutrition Standards and we have two standards which guide our portfolio improvement.
-The first is our Highest Nutritional Standards (HNS), which are intended to limit nutrients of concern in our products.
-The second is our Positive Nutrition Standards (PNS) which aim to increase dietary recommended nutrients and ingredients that consumers should eat more of, for their and the planet’s health.
+Science and dietary guidance underpin our Unilever Nutrition Standards and we have two standards that guide our portfolio improvement.
+The first is our Highest Nutritional Standards (HNS), which are intended to cap nutrients to limit in our products.
+The second is our Positive Nutrition Standards (PNS), which aim to increase dietary recommended nutrients and ingredients that consumers should eat more of, for their and the planet’s health.

-We’ve based both standards on WHO dietary guidelines and road-tested them with guidance from external experts in nutrient profiling to ensure they’re robust.
+We’ve based both standards on WHO dietary guidelines and road-tested them with guidance from external experts in nutrient profiling to ensure they are robust.

 Our standards tackle three key elements.